ibm-cloud-docs/power-iaas/pricing.md

 | Tier 3           | $0.00003865                  | $0.03                    |
 | Tier 5k          | $0.00010652                  | $0.08                    |
 {: caption="Snapshot storage pricing example" caption-side="bottom"}

+- **{{site.data.keyword.ibmi-vst}}** is used for the Operating System (OS) and License Program Products (LPP) software pricing.
+The {{site.data.keyword.vst}} that is selected caps the amount of CPU and memory that can be assigned to that instance.
+If the IBM i instance must expand beyond the limits of the {{site.data.keyword.vst}}, the tier can be changed when the instance is powered off.
+Dynamic changes to CPU and memory can be made if they are in the limits of the {{site.data.keyword.vst}}.
+When the {{site.data.keyword.vst}} is changed, the billing for the {{site.data.keyword.vst}} automatically changes to the new tier rate for IBM OS and LPP software.